-The view that we receive consummated salvation when we believe in Jesus Christ is nothing more than an over-realized eschatology.
+The view that we receive consummated salvation when we believe in Jesus Christ is an over-realized eschatology.
 This over-realized eschatology occurs when Christians assume blessings presently that will not occur until the second coming of Christ.
 This is seen in the so-called “prosperity gospel.”
 When we become believers, as John 5:24 states, we are certain of our salvation and eternal life and receive all the benefits (i.e., election, predestination, regeneration, redemption, saving faith, forgiveness of sins, justification, adoption, etc.; see Eph.
 1:3-10) of God’s plan of salvation (Eph.
 1:10) even though the actual consummation of our salvation has not yet occurred (Eph.
 1:13-14).

-Various movements can be distinguished in the process, that the work of the application of redemption [i.e., salvation] proceeds in a definite and reasonable order, and that God does not impart the fullness of His salvation to the sinner in a single act.
+various movements can be distinguished in the process, that the work of the application of redemption [i.e., salvation] proceeds in a definite and reasonable order, and that God does not impart the fullness of His salvation to the sinner in a single act.
 Had He done this, the work of redemption would not have come to the consciousness of God’s children in all its aspects and in all its divine fullness.[1]

 Let’s consider what John 5:24 teaches.

-whoever hears my word and believes him who sent me – Jesus describes the Christian as first of all one who actively listens and learns from the word of God as a student from his teacher.
-The believer must also believe that God sent Jesus Christ to us manifesting his glory in Christ as his Father and as our Father and that God’s glory shines in the face of Jesus Christ (2 Cor.
+whoever hears my word and believes him who sent me – Jesus describes the Christian as, first of all, one who actively listens and learns from the word of God as a student from his teacher.
+The believer must also believe that God sent Jesus Christ to us, manifesting his glory in Christ as his Father and as our Father, and that God’s glory shines in the face of Jesus Christ (2 Cor.
 4:6).

 has eternal life – this phrase is a reference to believers “who… shall awake… to everlasting life” in Daniel 12:2, referring to the general resurrection of all for the final judgment (Matt.
 25:46).
 “Eternal life” refers to an end-time eternal-resurrection-life that begins spiritually in this age, when one believes, and is consummated at the final physical resurrection on the last day.”[2]

 He does not come into judgment, but has passed from death to life – believers receive a full pardon through the grace of the gospel that fully discharges them from the curse of the law.
-Though they continue in sinfulness, the believer is not under eternal condemnation nor under present condemnation because of their sins as a result of their position in Christ [see also Rom.
+Though they continue in sinfulness, the believer is not under eternal condemnation nor present condemnation because of their sins due to their position in Christ [see also Rom.
 8:1].
 The believer “is invested in a present happiness in spiritual life and entitled to a future happiness in eternal life.”[3]

 Salvation unto eternal life is a present certainty of a future reality for all believers.
 Our present certainty comes as a result of God’s guarantee of our future inheritance of salvation, glorification, and eternal life, which future inheritance we have obtained in Christ and is sealed by the indwelling of the Holy Spirit (Eph 1:11-14).
-At the second coming of Christ on the Day of the Lord or Judgment Day, believers’ salvation will be finally consummated by God and the elect believers will be ushered into heaven where they will enjoy the new heaven and new earth eternally in the presence of God.
+At the second coming of Christ on the Day of the Lord or Judgment Day, believers’ salvation will be finally consummated by God, and the elect believers will be ushered into heaven, where they will enjoy the new heaven and new earth eternally in the presence of God.

 God’s plan of salvation is a process that actually begins in eternity and is first applied to the individual elect person at the efficacious call and regeneration and continues through faith, justification, adoption, and progressive sanctification to its completion in salvation and glorification at the second coming of Christ.
 This is why the Bible says we have been saved (e.g., Eph.
 2:8), we are saved (e.g., 1 Cor.
 15:2), and we will be saved (e.g., Rom.
 10:9) because all three tenses are correct since God’s plan for our salvation began in eternity past, continues at the present, and shall be finally consummated in the future at the second coming of Christ.
 So, it is accurate to say I am saved, but it is inaccurate to say that my salvation is finally consummated.